carlwoodward/blog/source/posts/2015-09-29-pretty-good-slice-greater-than-mvp.markdown

 But there isn't any proof that anyone would buy the core single feature.
 And because all of the features are implemented without any love, potential customers take a lot more work to get over the line.

 When showing my first customer and they were able to use the feature, see the value and from there I had a sale.
-A lot of "things that don't scale" were happening in the background but I have proof that a customer will buy this key feature and they didn't get scared off buy a sad experience.
+A lot of "things that don't scale" were happening in the background but I have proof that a customer will buy this key feature and they didn't get scared off by a sad experience.